albert118/NO-WASTE/README.md

 3. Now run `npm start`.
 This should start the SPA on localhost:3000 and be ready to go for frontend dev.

 ## Python
+#### Note:

+If you wish to set up the production environment for serving this, then further MySQL configuration will be required.
+By default the mysql_connector is included in python's requirements.txt, **if you are not doing setting up MySQL for production or full database testing, then remove the dep.**

+If you are, then on a Linux environment the following install command is requried:

+`sudo apt-get install libmysqlclient-dev python-dev`

+**If you are not setting up production read on.**

 To set-up a development environment for Python, install virtualenv.
 Pip is the prefered way to install Python packages and is included most Python installations by default.